K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.2.1'>  2.2.1.
 Download PHP Sample Source

-The location of the sample can be changed, but can be found on the Open Placform homepage.
+The location of the sample can be changed but can be found on the Open Platform homepage.
 Please check the appropriate GIT location and download the source with the command below.
 The GIT Client must be installed to use the command.

         $ git clone